 - Semantic Maps is developing a common understanding for the need for standard semantic maps for autonomous robots.

 The IEEE Robotics and Automation Society (RAS) is encouraging anyone interested, including industry professionals and college students, to become involved with robotics standardization.
-Learn more and express your interest here.
+Learn more here.